jina-ai/clip-as-service/docs/user-guides/retrieval.md

 # Retrieval in CLIP-as-service
 `CLIP-as-service` offers us high quality embeddings.
 Retrieval is one of the most common use cases for embeddings.
-Retrieval in CLIP-as-service can support indexing a very large dataset(millions/billions) and querying within 50ms.
+Retrieval in `CLIP-as-service` can support indexing a very large dataset (millions/billions) and querying within 50ms, depending on the machine.

 In order to implement retrieval we add an extra indexer after enocoder in CLIP-as-service.
 We use [`AnnLite`](https://github.com/jina-ai/annlite) in this case.